Sacramento Northern Railway: Present day segments

 A 22 mi segment of the SN line in Solano County is owned, operated, and electrified by the Western Railway Museum as a heritage railway.
 Much of the SN's former equipment is part of the museum's permanent collection.

 Segments of the Woodland Branch continue to see limited freight service as well as excursion trips and railbike hires operated as the RiverFox Train.
 Some of the right of way in Concord and Walnut Creek were reactivated in the 1970s for use by Bay Area Rapid Transit.
 The streetcar line north of Sacramento to Swanston was also reactivated for the SacRT light rail service in the 1980s.

-Segments of the right of way in Contra Costa County and Sacramento County have been converted to rail trails.
+Segments of the right of way in Butte County, Contra Costa County (the Lafayette-Moraga Regional Trail), Solano County, and Sacramento County have been converted to rail trails.